 The ACC and AHA guidelines for the assessment of CVD risk recommend that all men and women ages 20 to 79 be screened for traditional risk factors every four to six years.25 Women with chronic hypertension, diabetes, and other comorbid conditions that may have contributed to the development of preeclampsia are at increased cardiovascular risk due to the nature of these comorbidities, which should be managed in accordance with national guidelines.
 A family history of premature CVD may identify women who need early aggressive risk-factor modifications.
 A population-based cardiovascular risk calculator should be used to determine a woman's 10-year risk of CVD.
-For women ages 20-59 years, who are not at high 10-year risk (> 7.5%), the 30-year risk calculation can be considered to guide management.25 It should be noted though that none of the existing calculators incorporate pregnancy complications (such as previously described and until a risk calculator includes pregnancy history, the accuracy of the predicted risk cannot be assumed.
+For women ages 20-59 years, who are not at high 10-year risk (> 7.5%), the 30-year risk calculation can be considered to guide management.25 It should be noted though that none of the existing calculators incorporate pregnancy complications (such as preeclampsia) in estimating this risk.
+A history of HDP can significantly increase a woman's risk as previously described and until a risk calculator includes pregnancy history, the accuracy of the predicted risk cannot be assumed.
 Assessing for symptoms of CVD and depression is also advocated by AHA.9